 - Natural Resources Canada; Statistics Canada

-- Mineral trade includes ores, concentrates, and semi- and final-fabricated mineral products.
+- Mineral trade includes ores, concentrates, smelting and refining products, and semi-fabricated and fabricated mineral products.

 Prices